LTS5/connectomeviewer/doc/doc2/source/about.rst

 Thus it makes sense to build a reusable application using Python for Connectomics research, allowing the use of many `scientific tools <http://www.scipy.org/>`_.

-The ConnectomeViewer application was developed to meet the needs of basic and clinical neuroscientists, as well as complex network scientists, providing an integrative, extensible platform to visualize and analyze Connectomics data.
+The Connectome Viewer application was developed to meet the needs of basic and clinical neuroscientists, as well as complex network scientists, providing an integrative, extensible platform to visualize and analyze Connectomics data.